 This chickpea-based dip packs in a lot of plant-based protein, iron, and folate.
 Chickpeas are usually well tolerated during ulcerative colitis flares, even though they’re a good source of fiber.

+If hummus is well tolerated, you may want to try a small serving of 1/4 cup of roasted chickpeas.
 These versatile legumes are loaded with protein, folate, iron, and a type of soluble fiber called raffinose.
 Bacteria produce the fatty acid butyrate in your digestive tract when they break down this fiber.

 Butyrate helps bring down inflammation in the colon.

-To make this crunchy treat, toss one can of chickpeas in 2 teaspoons of olive oil.
+To make this crunchy treat, toss one can of chickpeas in 2 teaspoons (tsp.) of olive oil.
 Dust with a little bit of garlic powder.

 Place the coated chickpeas on an oiled cookie sheet.
 Brown them in the oven at 350°F (177°C) for about 45 minutes.